-- Continue to support implementation of Norwalk's Harbor Management Plan. - Ensure consistency between the Harbor Management Plan and the citywide plan/POCD so that changes to one are consistent with the other.
+- Continue to support implementation of Norwalk's Harbor Management Plan.
+(This policy applies also to goals 2, 3, 4 and 5). - Ensure consistency between the Harbor Management Plan and the citywide plan/POCD so that changes to one are consistent with those of the other. - Continue to support implementation of Norwalk's Municipal coastal Program and apply the Coastal Site Plan Review Process in the most informed and effective manner.
+(This policy applies also to goals 2, 3, 4 and 5).